Civilians killed as park hit by shelling in Libyan capital

 The LNA has been waging an offensive on Tripoli since April 2019, though it has recently suffered setbacks amid the latest escalation of foreign involvement in the conflict.

-Sunday’s shelling hit on the edge of the Hay al-Andalus neighbourhood, west of central Tripoli.
+Sunday’s shelling hit an expanse of grass that residents often use to relax on the edge of the Hay al-Andalus neighbourhood, west of central Tripoli.

-Malek Marsit, spokesman for the Medical Field and Support Centre, said at least three people died and 12 were wounded when the shelling hit an expanse of grass that residents often use to relax.
+Ameen al-Hashimi, a press officer for the Tripoli government’s health ministry, told Reuters five people, two of them unidentified, had been killed, and 12 wounded.

-Osama Ali, a spokesman for local ambulance services, said five people had been killed there and at another nearby location.
+Osama Ali, a spokesman for local ambulance services, said four of the casualties had been killed at the grassy area and one other at a second, nearby location.

-Reporting by Hani Amara in Istanbul; Writing by Aidan Lewis; Editing by Giles Elgood
+Reporting by Hani Amara in Istanbul; Writing by Aidan Lewis; Editing by Giles Elgood and Chizu Nomiyama